Skyost/ThatLatexLib/README.md

 <br>

-A very simple wrapper around `latexmk`, `pdftocairo`, `svgo` and `pandoc` that allows me to convert my LaTeX documents into a PDF, a SVG or an HTML document.
+A very simple wrapper around `latexmk`, `pdftocairo`, `svgo` and `pandoc` that allows me to convert my LaTeX documents into PDFs, SVGs or HTMLs documents.
 Best used with [`skyost/latex-docker`](https://github.com/Skyost/LaTeXDocker) Docker image.

 ## Features